WojciechMatuszewski/programming-notes/web/css/fem-grid-flexbox-v3.md

     -   That is quite interesting as images are not text right?
     -   It works **because the `text-align` aligns all _inline-level_ content inside a given block**.
         -   The `img` tag, by default, is an _inline_ element.

+## Responsive images

+-   The `picture` tag (combined with `srcset` property on `img`) **allows you to load only a single image best suited for a given resolution/screen**.

+    -   You DO NOT want to hide images with CSS.
+        -   Even if you hide them from users, **the browser will still load those images**.
+This will delay the loading of your page.
+    -   You DO NOT want to download big images only to scale them to smaller screens.
+        -   While this might "work" visually, it will hinder the performance of your application!

+-   There are multiple formats for images. **Pick the ones that best suit your needs**.

+    -   It is okay to combine multiple formats!

+-   Pixel density is a thing.